Francesco Hayez - inv. 4700

 The unfinished background blends and merges with the material of their garments and unites the group of friends, endowing the artists with a feeling of intellectual fraternity: friendship and belonging are perhaps the real subject of this canvas.

-The year of 1827, written in ink low down on the left, is not held to be by the artist and the small picture might have been painted nearer the date of the above-mentioned banquet.
+The year of 1827, written in ink low down on the left, is not believed to be original and the small picture might have been painted nearer the date of the above-mentioned banquet.